Arsyadam/v2.arsyadam.id/data/showcase/moklet-org.md

 github: "https://github.com/arsyadam/moklet.org"
 ---

 Moklet.org is an open-source information portal dedicated to showcasing the activities and innovations of the organizations and sub-organizations within SMK Telkom Malang, commonly known as Moklet.
-The platform serves as a central hub for students and faculty to stay informed about the latest news and events related to the school's various organizations. citeturn0search0
+The platform serves as a central hub for students and faculty to stay informed about the latest news and events related to the school's var   ious organizations. citeturn0search0

 **Key Features of Moklet.org:**